 5. Intermittent fasting

-Intermittent fasting is a dietary approach that involves periods of fasting.
-It essentially restricts the time that you can eat, which many people find is a simple and effective way to reduce their calorie intake.
+Intermittent fasting is a dietary approach that restricts the times you can eat.
+Many people have found that it’s a simple and effective way to reduce their calorie intake.

 There are various forms of intermittent fasting, but popular versions include the 16:8 method, where your calorie intake is limited to eight hours per day, and the 5:2 method where you fast for two days a week.